 The Maryland Assessment Research Center (MARC) provides support to the range of assessment activities in the State, the region, and nation by conducting basic and applied research to enhance the quality of assessment practice and knowledge.
 MARC is a project of the Quantitative Methodology: Measurement & Statistics program in the Department of Human Development and Quantitative Methodology in the College of Education.

-To accomplish its purposes, MARC houses expertise in assessment design, development, implementation, analysis, reporting and policy issues as well as the technical aspects of the quantitative theories that form the foundations of measurement.
-The nationally recognized EDMS program in the Department of Human Development and Quantitative Methodology, College of Education, and College Park Campus of the University of Maryland (UMCP) augment the capabilities of the MARC staff.
+To accomplish its purposes, MARC houses expertise in assessment design, development, implementation, analysis, reporting, and policy issues as well as the technical aspects of the quantitative theories that form the foundations of measurement.
+The nationally recognized QMMS program in the Department of Human Development and Quantitative Methodology, College of Education, and College Park Campus of the University of Maryland (UMCP) augment the capabilities of the MARC staff.